timomeh/react-native-material-bottom-navigation/README.md

 ## Usage

-This library uses ["render props"](https://reactjs.org/docs/render-props.html) as simple technique for component composition.
-The example below shows the basic usage of the Bottom Navigation.
+This library uses ["render props"](https://reactjs.org/docs/render-props.html) as established pattern for component composition.
+The example below illustrates the basic usage of the Bottom Navigation.
 All available Props are listed in the [Documentation](#documentation).

 Dive into the example below, check out [the example app](/examples/Playground) and take a look at the [Usage Documentation](https://timomeh.gitbook.io/material-bottom-navigation/usage).